angelren1220/scheduler/README.md

 - Once you have the database setup and the scheduler-api server running, run the following command from the root directory of the project npm start

 - For cypress test:
-- - copy .env.developement in scheduler-api as .env.test
+  - copy .env.developement in scheduler-api as .env.test
-- - create new database scheduler_test
+  - create new database scheduler_test
-- - following the same steps with developement
+  - follow the same steps with developement